-Plate 4: Regenerating Acacias and non-native grasses at Rehabilitation B
+Plate 4 Regenerating Acacias and non-native grasses at Rehabilitation B

-A total of 27 flora species were recorded at Rehabilitation Site B including 11 native and 16 exotic flora species.
+A total of 22 flora species were recorded at Rehabilitation Site B including 11 native and 11 exotic flora species.
 Vegetation within the site does not correspond to any MU within LHCCREMS vegetation mapping (NPWS 2000) as the species selected for rehabilitation were primarily chosen for quick reestablishment.
-No threatened flora species listed under the TSC Act or EPBC Act were identified within the quadrat.
+No threatened flora species listed under the BC Act or EPBC Act were identified within the quadrat.

-The 2016 surveys within Rehabilitation Site B recorded nine bird species compared with four species that were recorded in 2015.
+The 2016 surveys within Rehabilitation Site B recorded 17 bird species compared with nine in 2016 and four in 2015.
 All species were locally common including the Eastern Yellow Robin (Eopsaltria australis) and Sacred Kingfisher (Todiramphus sanctus).
-No threatened species listed under the TSC Act or EPBC Act were recorded at this site during surveys.
+No threatened species listed under the BC Act or EPBC Act were recorded at this site during surveys.
 A list of all recorded bird species is provided in Appendix 1.